-The sources listed below are not subject to the requirements of Rule 217:
+The sources listed below are not subject to the requirements of Rule 500:

 - 1. Any stationary source that would be required to obtain a permit solely because it is subject to 40 CFR Part 60, Subpart AAA (Standards of Performance for New Residential Wood Heaters); - 2.
 Any stationary source that would be required to obtain a permit solely because it is subject to 40 CFR Part 61, Subpart M, section 145 (National Emission Standards for Asbestos, Standard for Demolition and Renovation); and - 3.
-Any other source in a source category deferred pursuant to 40 CFR Part 70.3 by U.S. EPA rulemaking, unless such source is otherwise subject to Title V (i.e., it is a major source).
+Any other source in a source category deferred by U.S. EPA rulemaking unless such source is otherwise subject to Title V (ie., it is a major source).